DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ```
 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to.

-Since the `dunedaq-v2.6.0` release, `dbt-create.py` has supported not only frozen releases but the use of nightly built releases as well.
-Add `-n` to the `dbt-create.py` command above to use nightly releases, e.g. `dbt-create.py -n N21-05-13 <your work area subdirectory>`.
-Pass `-l` to `dbt-create.py` in order to list all available frozen releases, and `-l -n` to list all available nightly releases.
+Since the `dunedaq-v2.6.0` release, `dbt-create.sh` has supported not only frozen releases but the use of nightly built releases as well.
+Add `-n` to the `dbt-create.sh` command above to use nightly releases, e.g. `dbt-create.sh -n N21-05-13 <your work area subdirectory>`.
+Pass `-l` to `dbt-create.sh` in order to list all available frozen releases, and `-l -n` to list all available nightly releases.

 ### Working with more repos